NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 * componentInterface: the type of the interface for your component
 * component: the type of the component

 The 'componentInterface'-attribute will be used inside the controller as reference of the component interface, where as the 'component'-attribute will be used to instantiate the component.
-By default Nalu uses the `new` to create an instance of an component. (`GWT-create()` will no longer be available in J2CL / GWT 3!
-And, to be ready for J2CL / GWT 3 Nalu has to avoid using `GWT.create`).
+By default Nalu uses `new` to create an instance of a component. (`GWT-create()` will no longer be available in J2CL / GWT 3!
+And, to be ready for J2CL / GWT 3 Nalu has to avoid using `GWT.create`.).

 ### Parameters
-In case a controller accepts parameters, you have to add the parameters to the route attribute after the route part.
+In case a controller accepts parameters, you have to add the parameters to the route attribute.
 Parameters are defined by using '/:parameterName'.

 To let Nalu inject a parameter from the route into the controller, you have to create a method, which accepts a String parameter and annotate the method using the `@AcceptParameter("parameterName")` annotation.